 What information do we collect about you?

-The only information we hold about you is the information you provide and our own records about services we have delivered.
+The only information we hold about you is the information you provide (see below table for what information this might include) and our own records about services we have delivered.
 The only information our website automatically records is users’ IP address.
 These IP addresses are not linked to any personal data and visitors to our website remain anonymous.

 How will we use your information?

 We only use your information for the purposes for which it was intended.
 As defined by the Information Commissioner’s Office (ICO), the lawful basis for processing your information is when:

 Processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract;

 Processing is necessary for compliance with a legal obligation;